monkey-projects/build/README.md

 - `monkey.build/jar+install`: combines `jar` and `install`
 - `monkey.build/deploy`: deploys to [Clojars](https://clojars.org)

+Since this is just Clojure code, you are of course completely free to call these functions from your own build code.
+All they require is a single parameter, containing the arguments passed in (see below).

 ### Parameters

 In order to build a jar, or deploy, some extra `exec-args` are needed: